carlopantax/CI2024_lab2/README.md

 Computational Intelligence - Laboratory 2

 In order to solve the Traveling Salesman Problem (TSP) I have implemented a solution with a Genetic Algorithm with Simulated Annealing.
-These are the results with `generations = 150_000, mutation_rate = 0.3, initial_temperature = 10_000.0, cooling_rate = 0.999, stagnation_limit = 5_000, adaptive_increase = 0.1` for the five files in the cities folder.
+These are the results with `population, generations=200_000, mutation_rate=0.3, initial_temperature=10_000.0, cooling_rate=0.995, stagnation_limit=5_000, adaptive_increase=0.1` for the five files in the cities folder.

 ## Vanuatu